Hack-Club-UEMK/Hack-Club/CODE_OF_CONDUCT.md

 - Treat everyone with respect and kindness.
 - Be thoughtful in how you communicate.
 - Don't be destructive or inflammatory.
-- If you encounter an issue, please mail <conduct@hackclub.com>.
+- If you encounter an issue, feel free to talk to your university's hackclub leaders.

 ## Why have a Code of Conduct?